 We Protect Immigrant Rights in Southern California

-At the Law Office of Joshua L. Goldstein, PC, our law firm is dedicated to fighting for the legal rights of immigrants and their family members.
+At the Goldstein Immigration Lawyers, our law firm is dedicated to fighting for the legal rights of immigrants and their family members.
 If you need immigration law assistance, please call us today at (213) 262-2000 for a confidential review of your legal case.
 With an office in Los Angeles, we handle immigration law cases all over Southern California, including in East Los Angeles, Montebello, Huntington Park, South Gate, and Pico Rivera.